sentomarco/A-Cpp-social-network/README.md

 **Author: Marco Sento**

-This project consists in the implementation of an offline social network as requirements for the Algorithm Exam at Politecnico di Torino.
+This was my first c++ project, it consists in the implementation of an offline social network as requirements for the Algorithm Exam at Politecnico di Torino.
 This is the core of a social network, able to store many different information about the users with the minimum amount of resources, adopting an extensive use of the Standard Template Library in its 4000+ lines of code.
 The social network is able to manage three different typologies of users, performing almost 30 different operations that spans from users’ management to statistical data analysis.
 Many checks about the data inserted have to be performed in order to guarantee the integrity of the system.